Rupert Street pocket park

 Propagule Consulting, to develop a concept for the park that reflects the community vision.

-The finalised concept is available for view
+The final concept and plant selection is available for view

 here.